jordanlaor/minecraft-weekend-project/README.md

 - Has a start btn, when clicked navigates to game page
 - has a title and a background
-- has a link, when pressed- opens an explanation about the different types and tools
+- has a link, when pressed- opens an explanation about the different types and tools and everything else on the page is hidden

 ## game Page